Keep Kids Entertained With These Easy, Fun Ideas

 When rain forces your children to stay indoors, keeping them entertained can be difficult.
 “Mom, I’m bored!” is something all parents have heard, especially on those days when you’re stuck inside.
-We came up with some boredom-busting activities to entertain your children on rainy days.
+Here are some boredom-busting rainy day activities designed to keep kids happy.

-- Homemade Play Dough: Making homemade play dough is a fun activity to do with children.
-Not only is it fun to make, but it is fun to play with.
-Best of all, homemade play dough is long lasting and nontoxic.
+- HOMEMADE PLAY DOUGH: Making homemade play dough is a fun activity to do with children.
+Not only is it fun to make, it’s fun to play with!
+Best of all, homemade play dough is long-lasting and nontoxic.
 Making homemade play dough is cheaper than buying Playdoh® and it doesn’t take very long to make.
-Here is a great recipe to make your own: http://livingwellmom.com/2012/02/easy-homemade-playdough-recipe.
+Here’s a great recipe to make your own: http://livingwellmom.com/2012/02/easy-homemade-playdough-recipe.